eneliviu/LovePlanningCLI/README.md

 [*Back to top*](#)

 ## Possible improvements

-### Fix formatting-errors reported by Lint according to Python's PEP 8 coding standard
-- Refactor the run.py scrip by moving the function definitions to an utils.py file, and then import the utils.py inside the run.py script.

 ### Contact the user
 - Functionality to retrieve or change the username and password may be implemented, but the application security has to be enhanced to protect the user privacy